chrisv2/freeboard/README.md

 3. npm install
 4. grunt

-Then run a index.html or index-dev.html through a webserver.
+Then run a index.html or index-dev.html through a webserver, or use 'grunt serve' and navigate to localhost:9000/index.html in a browser.

 ### API